DoctorFeelGoodMD/OxygenNotIncluded-Mods/source/DebrisMeltsToDebris/readme.md

-Elements which convert into other solids when heated will have its debris turn directly into the corresponding debris item, rather than convert from debris into a full tile.
+This mod prevents debris items from turning into full solid tiles when heated to melting point, if it will transition into another solid.
+Instead, it will turn into another debris item for the appropriate element.

 This is to prevent sometimes-undesirable behavior of small items transforming into solid tiles when heated to their transition point, clogging automation and resulting in 50% mass loss when the tile is mined.